 On March 3, 1949, 4 stamp collectors gathered at the Woodstock Y.M.C.A. to form what was initially called the Woodstock Stamp Club.
-Within the year it was renamed the Oxford Philatelic Society, to pacify members attending from the county.
+Within the year it was renamed the Oxford Philatelic Society, to include all members attending from Oxford county.
 The first president was Tony Keller.

 Meetings were held twice a month in the homes of members until 1951 when membership surged to 20.
 Libraries, Y’s, church basements, in both Woodstock and Ingersoll were used as meeting rooms, as long as the rent was free, or a donation was acceptable.
 Arrangements were the most favourable when the contact person was a sympathetic stamp collector.

-By 1968, OPS had 21 members, four of them becoming stamp dealers – John Kitchen, Ron Cuthbert, John Gruszka, and Norm Goodger before retiring.
+By 1968, OPS had 21 members, four of them becoming stamp dealers – John Kitchen, Ron Cuthbert, John Gruszka, and Norm Goodger.

 Meeting places continued to change including school cafeterias, the third story stockroom of the Woodstock Post Office, and the Knight’s of Columbus Hall, as meetings settled in Woodstock.